18F/grouplet-playbook/pages/guilds.md

 If we are, then the guild can provide passive resources and be responsible for periodic evaluation or other measures to monitor the strength of the team.
-If needed, guild leaders must carve out enough time to ensure that the guild provide appropriate resources for the team, which may involve requesting additional people to devote dedicated time for specific projects or activities that are needed to support the work of the guild.
+If needed, guild leaders must carve out enough time to ensure that the guild provides appropriate resources for the team, which may involve requesting additional people to devote dedicated time for specific projects or activities that are needed to support the work of the guild.

 ## <a name="formation"></a>Formation